Still working on it. The list could be mushrooming soon.

 Many people in the arena of the world might have not even heard of the name, Nepal, but they sure do know about Mount Everest.
 Apparently, the photo taken by 14 peaks guy (Nimsdai Purja/ Nirmal Purja) made it go more viral online in 2019.

-However, people with the desire of taking a glimpse of Everest also come and visit Nepal.
-You don’t need to do an expedition to see Everest.
-Only a few days hike up to Kala Patthar or the EBC trek would gratifyingly satisfy you with the southern face of Everest.
+However, this is not the ultimate choice if you have to choose.
+People with the desire to get just a glimpse of Everest just don’t need to go on an expedition to see Everest.
+Only a few days’ treks up to Kala Patthar or the EBC would gratifyingly satisfy you with the southern face of Everest.

 The Great Himalayan Trail